sonots/fluentd-server/README.md

   * Restarting the entire fluentd cluster burstly accesses to Fluentd Server.
   * Using puma would be better than using unicorn?

-* Exporting conf

-  * Rather, saving and loading conf from local files would be nice because it makes possible to manage conf with git
-  * Fluentd Server should cache them on memory, and refresh caches by detecting files are updated

 ## ChangeLog

 See [CHANGELOG.md](CHANGELOG.md) for details.